ComposableFi/emulated-light-client/solana/restaking/README.md

   has to go through the smart contract.

-- Receipt Token Mint: The receipt token mint is a NFT which is the seed for the PDA storing information about stake amout, validator and rewards.
+- Receipt Token Mint: The receipt token mint is a NFT which is the seed for the PDA storing information about stake amount, validator and rewards.
 For more information, refer: https://docs.composable.finance/technology/solana-restaking/vaults/#receipt-token